-So, what is the absolutely best way to ice fish fort northern pike?
-It is fishing with live or dead bait with 2 treble hooks and a wire leader, using a combination of a tip up and a medium to heavy ice fishing rod, where the tip up merely functions as a bite indicator.
-This gives you both the best bait presentation and perfect control over the fight.
+It is fishing with live or dead bait on 2 treble hooks and a wire leader, using a combination of a medium to heavy ice fishing rod and an iFish Pro rod holder.
+This will give you the best bait presentation, bite indication, and perfect control over the fight.

 This method is not only extremely effective and fun, it also allows you to catch the biggest of northern pike without any difficulty.
-Read this article if you want to find out how exactly to implement this ice fishing method.
+Read this article if you want to find out how exactly to fish this way.

-Most ice fishing is done using lures and spinning rods.
-Yes, this method is a fairly active and promising one, as you can cover a large area and will eventually locate the fish.
-But consider how many holes you might have to drill with your auger, before you get your first bite.
+A lot of ice anglers use lures and spinning rods to target northern pike.
+And while this method is a fairly active and promising one, as you can cover a large area and will eventually locate the fish, you should consider how many holes you might actually have to drill with your auger before you get your first bite.

 The conditions during winter can be extremely harsh and the more holes you are drilling, the lower your energy level is getting.
-I don’t know how many thousands of calories I have burned myself drilling countless holes, chasing a bite, and many times, not getting any during an entire day on the ice.
+I don’t know how many thousands of calories I have burned myself drilling countless holes, chasing a bite, and many times, not getting any at all after a whole day on the ice.

-Then, I decided to switch my gear and implemented a totally new way of ice fishing, using live and dead bait fish.
-This technique not only saved me a lot of energy on each fishing trip, it also drastically increased the number of northern pike I was catching.
+Then, I decided to switch my gear and implemented a totally new way of ice fishing, using live and dead baitfish.
+This technique not only saved me a lot of energy on each fishing trip but it also drastically increased the number of northern pike I was catching.

-In fact, I have caught pike in one area of a lake, and only a few days later, I caught the exact same fish in a completely different part of that lake, which was several kilometers away!
+In fact, I have caught pike in one area of a lake, and only a few days later, I caught the exact same fish in a completely different part of that lake, several miles away from the first one!

 This fact means two very important things to winter fishermen: